-A psychology-based theory offers a simple albeit thorough understanding of the definition and nature of happiness.
-Identified and explored further by Kennon M. Sheldon, Ph.D., professor of psychological sciences at the University of Missouri and an established researcher in positive psychology, the Hedonic Adaptation Prevention Model is an approach to understanding and achieving lasting happiness or satisfaction.
+Kennon M. Sheldon, professor of psychological sciences at the University of Missouri and positive psychology researcher, proposed the Hedonic Adaptation Prevention Model.
+He described it as an approach to understanding and achieving lasting happiness or satisfaction.

 Explainer: Understand How Hedonic Adaptation Prevention Model Can Help Achieve Happiness

-Note that this model has several premises and predictions.
-It is derived from the concept of hedonic adaption which asserts that people often adapt or get used to a particular event, situation, or stimulus that stirs emotional responses.
+The proposed model has several premises and predictions.
+It is fundamentally derived from the concept of hedonic adaption which asserts that people often adapt or get used to a particular event, situation, or stimulus that stirs positive emotional responses.

 Happiness or the positive feelings associated with a particular situation can be fleeting.
-Hedonic adaptation essentially illustrates why people experience a gain or loss in well-being after prolonged exposure to positive or negative stimuli.
+Hedonic adaptation essentially explains why and how most individuals experience a gain or loss in well-being after prolonged exposure to positive or negative stimuli.

-To further demonstrate the concept of hedonic adaption, imagine being in a new relationship.
+To demonstrate further the concept of hedonic adaption, imagine being in a new relationship.
 The first one to two years often brings forth profound happiness and excitement.
-After some time, the euphoric feeling fades because of too much familiarity with routines.
+However, after some time, the euphoric feeling fades because of too much familiarity with routines.

-Some couples end up being too comfortable with one another while others tend to neglect the importance of sustaining the relationship.
-This is also true with a new job, moving to a new environment, or meeting a new set of friends.
+Some couples end up being too comfortable with one another.
+Others tend to neglect the importance of sustaining the relationship.
+The same phenomenon has been observed in having a new job, moving to a new environment, or meeting a new set of friends.

 Bottom-Up and Top-Down Processes

-Sheldon and Sonja Lyubomirsky further tested other predictions of the Hedonic Adaptation Prevention Model in a three-month, three-wave longitudinal study of 481 students.
+Researchers Sheldon and Sonja Lyubomirsky evaluated and tested the predictions of the Hedonic Adaptation Prevention Model in a three-month and three-wave longitudinal study of 481 students.
 The results revealed that the model indeed specifies two routes by which the positive or well-being gains derived from a positive life change are eroded.

 The first involves a bottom-up process in which positive emotions from positive life change decline over time.
 Essentially, an individual becomes too accustomed to the positive stimuli, thus taking it for granted or considering it as the new standard or new normal.